-Actions staff must take against bullying:
+Actions against bullying:

-- As staff when dealing with bullying it is important to remain calm; you are in charge, reacting emotionally may add to the problem. - Take the incident or report seriously. - Take appropriate action log concerns on CPOMS
+- Remain calm; you are in charge, reacting emotionally may add to the problem. - Take the incident or report seriously. - Take appropriate action log concerns on CPOMS - Ensure serious bullying incidents are reported to Senior Management Team - Reassure the victim(s).